moritzhoferer/mtec-presence-tracing/README.md

 run mtec_presence_tracing.py hhmm hhmm
 ```

-If you want to change your data, you can run the `setup.py` script or manipulate the `user_data.csv` file manually.
+If you want to change your data, you can run the `./setup.py` script or manipulate the `./user_data.csv` file manually.

 ## Set up aliases on Linux or Mac